ixianming/laravel-route-service-provider/README.md

 - You can customize the route parameter regular expression constraint `where` used by each middleware group that is allowed to match routing files.

-## Impact on performance

-Installing and using any expansion package will inevitably bring additional performance overhead.
-Using this expansion package is also the case.

-**The additional performance overhead is reasonable and negligible.** However, if there are extreme requirements for the application performance, please test by yourself before use.

-When testing, be sure to confirm the following points:

-- Make sure the only variable is whether the extension package is installed or not.

-- **Make sure that the number of routing files and routes loaded by the app are the same before and after installing the extension package.**

-### Use route cache

-After installing the extension package, use the `php artisan route:cache` command to generate the route cache in any environment, comparison of using route cache after installation and using route cache before installation:

-- Increased memory consumption (The values are measured in PHP 7.3 environment and are for reference only.):

-    - Laravel 7:

-        In theory, using the route cache only increases the memory consumption (about 55 KB) when loading the extension package service provider.
-However, in actual tests, the new memory consumption will increase with the number of routes.
-When the number of routes exceeds about 230, the new memory consumption will fluctuate significantly:

-        - When the number of routes is less than about 230, the memory consumption is increased by about (about 55 + (about 0.04 * number of routes)) KB compared to the time before installing the expansion package.

-        - When the number of routes is about 230-300, the memory consumption is increased by about (about 55 + (about 0.2 * number of routes)) KB compared to before the expansion package is installed.

-        - When the number of routes exceeds about 300, the memory consumption is increased by about (about 55 + (about 0.3 * number of routes)) KB compared to before the expansion package was installed.

-    - Laravel 5.* / Laravel 6:

-        - When the number of routes is less than about 300, the memory consumption is increased by about (about 100 + (about 0.6 * the number of routes)) KB compared to before the expansion package is installed.

-        - When the number of routes exceeds about 300, the memory consumption will increase by about (about 100 + (about 0.9 * number of routes)) KB compared to that before the expansion package is installed.

-    The test also found that without using this extension package, after using the route cache, the number of Laravel 7 routes exceeds about 230, and the number of Laravel 5.* / Laravel 6 routes exceeding about 300, memory consumption will also occur Significant fluctuations:

-    - When no extension package is installed, route cache is used, and the number of routes is less than about 230 (Laravel 7) / about 300 (Laravel 5.* / Laravel 6), the memory footprint of each route is about 4.5 KB.

-    - When no extension package is installed, route cache is used, and the number of routes exceeds about 230 (Laravel 7) / 300 (Laravel 5.* / Laravel 6), the memory footprint of each route is about 9 KB.

-    In my opinion, the reason for the above memory differences is related to the underlying implementation of PHP7 arrays (automatic expansion mechanism).
-For the specific underlying implementation of PHP7 arrays, please find the information yourself.
-If you have different opinions on this, welcome to exchange and learn together.

-    Overall, even if your application is a large application with nearly a thousand routes, the added memory consumption is only about 300 KB, which is almost negligible.

-- Increased I/O overhead:

-    - Laravel 7:

-        - For a normal response, add an IO read (about 15 KB).

-        - In the case of an exception, add two IO reads (about 20 KB in total).

-    - Laravel 5.* / Laravel 6:

-        - For a normal response, add two IO reads (about 30 KB in total).

-        - In the case of an exception, add three IO reads (about 35 KB in total).

-Other performance overhead is the same as before the extension package was installed.

-### No route cache

-Without route cache, the extra performance overhead is mainly the memory overhead of `RouteServiceProvider`, `RouteCollection` and `Route` instances, and the matching operation overhead of the route file and the middleware group.

-comparison of after installation and before installation:

-- Increases negligible CPU computation overhead.

-- Memory consumption has increased by about (about 110 + about 1.5 * number of routes)) KB compared to before the installation of the extension.
-(This value was measured in a PHP 7.3 environment and is for reference only.)

-- Increased I/O overhead:

-    - For a normal response, add two IO reads (about 30 KB in total).

-    - In the case of an exception, add three IO reads (about 35 KB in total).

-Other performance overhead is the same as before the extension package was installed.

 ## Installation

 ### Installation conditions